leafac/leafac.com/prose/playing-the-game-with-plt-redex/terms.md

    [· · ○ ○ ○ · ·]))
 ```

-We will use these boards in the following sections:
+We will use these boards for testing in the later sections, so we [`provide`](https://docs.racket-lang.org/guide/module-provide.html?q=provide) them here:

 ```racket
 (provide example-board-1 example-board-2